firemark/battle-city-ai/docs/rules.md

 ## Possible actions of tanks
-Every action can run only once per *TURN*
+Every action can run only once per *TURN*.

 Protocol of actions are described [here](./actions.md)

 ### change speed